- Release notes

-15. You can also give common variable values across all instances and click Upload to upload the input key file to NetScaler MAS.
+You can also give common variable values across all instances and click Upload to upload the input key file to NetScaler MAS.

 The key input files containing the variables values are persisted (with the same file name) in the configuration jobs.
 You can view and edit these input files that you have used and uploaded earlier while creating or editing the configuration jobs.

 To view the executed configuration jobs while creating a configuration job, navigate to Network > Configuration Jobs, and click Create Job.
 In the Create Job page.
 On the Specify Variable Values tab, select the Common Variable Values for all Instances option to view the uploaded files.
 To edit the input files, download the input file and then edit and upload the files (keeping the same file name).

 To view the already executed configuration jobs while editing a configuration job, navigate to Network > Configuration Jobs, select the Job Name and click Edit.
 In the Configure Job page, on the Specify Variable Values tab, select the Common Variable Values for all Instances option to view the uploaded files.
 To edit the input files, download the input file and then edit and upload the files (keeping the same file name).